 Add some surprise and delight to your holiday table with this casual Christmas side dish that celebrates a Philly favorite.
 Best of all, these chewy-outside-yet-soft-inside rolls make great mini sandwiches with leftovers the next day.

 If you're expecting a big gathering, consider creating this impressive crispy Parmesan cheese pull-apart bread.
 It serves a dozen, and is fun to make as well as eat.

 Root vegetables are winter staples, and their flavors become concentrated and more satisfying when they bask in a blast of heat from the oven.

-The crispiness (and cuteness) of these mini Hassleback potatoes cannot be denied!
-This Swedish preparation is best executed with a chopstick laid next to the potatoes as you slice to ensure the bottom remains intact.
-Add garlic, butter, and cheddar cheese, and prepare for holiday cheers.
+The crispiness (and cuteness) of these Hassleback potatoes cannot be denied!
+Setting the potatoes in the bowl of a wooden spoon makes it easy to safely cut the signature slices partway through the potatoes to ensure the bottom remains intact.
+Add garlic, butter, fresh thyme, and cheddar cheese, and prepare for holiday cheers.

 In Yiddish, the word “tzimmes” can be used casually to mean “a big fuss,” and that’s what will happen when you present this gorgeous mélange of roasted carrot, sweet potato, and parsnip ornamented with dried cherries and cranberries, sweetened with honey and a bright pop of orange juice.

 This earthy combination of roasted Brussels sprouts and apple, cranberry, walnuts, and a splash of maple syrup sparkles with winter ingredients, and adds a lovely vegan Christmas side dish to your table.
 Even kids can be convinced to try a bite once you point out the toasty apples.